giddeoonn/portfolio-site/README.md

-Personal Portfolio Website (Early Phase)
+Personal Portfolio Website

 This is my personal portfolio website.
-It's currently a work in progress and still in its early development stage.
+Finally finished important sections,
-The goal is to eventually showcase my projects, skills, and contact information in one place.
+now the goal is to eventually showcase my projects, skills, and contact information in one place.

 🔧 Tech Used
 - HTML5